The expository essay differs from other types of texts in that it requires expressing your point of view on a...Read More

-Sparkle is a nine year five month old girl.
-She is the eldest sister of Jewel which makes her Filipina as well.
+Sparkle is a nine year five month, old girl.
+She is Jewel’s eldest sister, which also makes her Filipino.

-Sparkle is a bit timid compared to Jewel.
+Sparkle is a bit timid compared to Jew.
 She is not as energetic and would rather play online games.
-Her mother says she is the academic achiever among the brood and loves playing teacher to her siblings.
-She is also a gifted ballerina which explains her slow graceful movements compared to Jewel’s rough speedy actions.
+Her mother says she is an academic achiever among the brood and loves playing teacher to her siblings.
+She is also a gifted ballerina, which explains her slow, graceful movements compared to Jewel’s rough speedy actions.

-Computer Room.
-The computer is placed on a table and has a 17” monitor.
+Computer Ro m.
+The computer is placed on a table with a 17″ monitor r.
 Sparkle is oblivious to the clutter around.
-The table was full of paper and cds and the keyboard is just at the correct height for her.
-She placed the mouse beside the keyboard.
+The table was full of paper and CDs, and the keyboard was just at the correct height for hr.
+She placed the mouse beside the keyboard d.
 A telephone was on a stand near the computer.

-Co-star.
-Mom was the only one with her making sure that she goes only to child-friendly websites.
+Co-st r.
+Mom was the only one with her ensuring that she only went to child-friendly websites.

 Specific Activity Observations

 Mom gave in for another five minutes.
 When the extension was over, she again asked for another five minutes.
 Mom did not allow her anymore.
 Instead of switching off the computer, she ignored her mom’s instructions to stop playing.
-When mom gave her final warning, she stomped her feet, put on a pout and kept telling her mom in a loud voice that it was unfair because she did not have enough time to play really.
+When mom gave her final warning, she stomped her feet, put on a pout, and kept telling her mom loudly that it was unfair because she did not have enough time to play.